Click on the image below to access further age restrictions for social media advice:

 We have also produced our own leaflet that you can share with your child.

-Each class had a class assembly today (08.02.2022) asking the children to reflect on how they and others should behave online in a safe and respectful way.
+Each class held a class assembly asking the children to reflect on how they and others should behave online in a safe and respectful way.

 We would be delighted if you could join us in celebrating the day by continuing the conversation at home.
 To help you with this, you may be interested in downloading the free Safer Internet Day Resources for Parents and Carers which is available at: saferinternet.org.uk/sid-parents.